SamDel/ChromeCast-Device/README.md

 - Copy the file to your Linux device
 - Change permission: `chmod 777 ChromeCast.Device`
 - Execute: `./ChromeCast.Device -l -n MyDeviceName`
-- Use [Desktop Audio Streamer](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer) on a Windows device to start streaming to the device.
+- Use [Desktop Audio Streamer](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer) on a Windows device to start streaming.

 # Arguments
 The command-line arguments: